openbermuda/80days/stories/cat_modelling_with_python.md

 # Oasis

-Bridges/oasis_bridge.png
+any_bridge.png or Bridges/oasis_bridge.png

-# The future
+walk_on_water.jpg

-# Cats and python
+# Pandas and Jupyter

-PeakDistrict/summit.jpg

-Snowy/coding.jpg + Snowy/coding.jpg
+panda.png and jupyter.png

+magic_at_your_fingertips.png

+# Explore, Dream, Discover

+dream.png

 ## A brief history of cat modelling